compi-migui/tfg-doc/src/md/60_results.md

 The UPM is defined as:
 $$ \text{UPM} = \cfrac{1}{1 + \cfrac{(\text{TP} + \text{TN}) \cdot (\text{FP} + \text{FN})}{4 \cdot \text{TP} \cdot \text{TN}}} $$ {#eq:definition-upm}

-**TODO: talk about precision/recall tradeoff?**

-**TODO: a graphic like the one in oreilly's fig 3-2 illustrating confusion matrices would be neat**

 ### Multiclass measures
 Now that we have laid out a foundation of simple binary measures, it is time to build up to the ones that are actually equipped to describe the performance of multiclass classifiers such as the ones we are dealing with.